Security Best Practice

 14. Save this setting to return to the main app page.
 On this page, click the Set up single sign on box again to return to your Azure SAML settings.
 You’ll want to have these open to copy-paste information into Heap to complete this setup.

 15. Next, open the Heap dashboard in a new tab.
 Navigate to Account > Settings > Account Settings.

 On this page, copy-paste the following information from Azure into Heap:

 - Your SAML Identity Provider certificate > Download the base-64 certificate provided by Azure and copy-paste it into this field

 - Remote login URL > add the Login URL provided in Azure

 - Logout landing URL > add the Logout URL provided in Azure

-17. Click the Save Configuration button.
-You’ll be provided with the option to test this configuration.
-Click the Test Configuration button.
-You’ll see the Microsoft Azure login page appear.
+16. Click the Save Configuration button.
+You’ll be provided with the option to test this configuration by clicking the Test Configuration button.
+This will open the Microsoft Azure login page.

 You are now able to use your credentials to sign in!
 Feel free to configure other Azure settings such as custom roles.